b4141/ganimapp/docs/code/canvas.md

 }
 ```

-the canvas will be updated on some events like mouse mouvment or mouse clicks and on each update
+the canvas will be updated on some events like mouse mouvement or mouse clicks and on each update
 the camera will be updated
 ```javascript
 updateCamera() {